Πίσω

 Overview

-AI Workflows let you chain AI actions and external API calls into reusable automations — without code.
+AI Workflows let you chain AI actions and connected integrations into reusable automations — without code.
 Use them for things that are too complex for Autopilot but happen too often to do by hand.

 Examples:

-- "When a maintenance task gets a 'plumbing' label, create a Trello card for the contractor."
+• "When a maintenance task gets a 'plumbing' label, send the contractor a Gmail message."

 Anatomy of a workflow